spot_img

 AI image generated by Google Gemini

-The Umayyads turned Arabic into the administrative and scholarly language of a territory spanning three continents.
-That linguistic standardisation laid the groundwork for the Islamic Golden Age (roughly the eighth through the fourteenth centuries), during which scholars writing in Arabic made foundational contributions to algebra, optics, astronomy, medicine, and philosophy.
-The word “algorithm” itself derives from the Latinised name of the Persian mathematician al-Khwarizmi, who worked within this Arabic-language scholarly tradition.
-The word “algebra” comes from the title of his treatise, al-Kitab al-Mukhtasar fi Hisab al-Jabr wal-Muqabala.
+To govern such a broad expanse, Arabic emerged as both the official administrative and scholarly language across three continents.
+The standardization of Arabic enabled the Islamic Golden Age (roughly the eighth through thirteenth centuries), during which scholars working in Arabic made foundational contributions to algebra, optics, astronomy, medicine, and philosophy.
+The word ‘algorithm,’ for instance, derives from the Latinized name of the Persian mathematician al-Khwarizmi; who wrote within an Arabic scholarly tradition.
+Similarly, ‘algebra’ is named after his treatise, al-Kitab al-Mukhtasar fi Hisab al-Jabr wal-Muqabala.

-The Umayyad Caliphate also established architectural and artistic traditions — the pointed arch, arabesque ornamentation, geometric tilework, calligraphic decoration — that spread across the Islamic world and influenced European Gothic architecture through contact in Spain, Sicily, and the Crusader states.
+Umayyad expansion also established architectural and artistic traditions; pointed arches, geometric tilework, calligraphy, and ornamentation; that spread across the Islamic world and influenced European Gothic architecture through contact in Spain, Sicily, and the Crusader states.

 8. Khmer Empire (802–1431 CE)